CornishGroup/cornishgroup.github.io/_pages/rbcs.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/rbcspic/coherence.png" class="img-fluid rounded mx-auto center-block" style="max-width: 175mm; height: auto;">
 </a>

-Caption: Ramsey coherence experiment of molecules in magic trap showing world-leading coherence times of order seconds (left).
+##### _Caption: Ramsey coherence experiment of molecules in magic trap showing world-leading coherence times of order seconds (left).
 Dipolar mixtures of states presented as squares and non-dipolar mixtures as circles.
 Dipole-dipole interactions clearly contributes to a shorter coherence time.
 Coherence time as a function of dipole-dipole interaction strength in the trap (right).
-Coherence time vs the reciprocal of dipole moment squared follows a linear trend, shown by the bottom-left inset.
-[5]
+Coherence time vs the reciprocal of dipole moment squared follows a linear trend, shown by the bottom-left inset [5] ._

 We have started to install optics for a magic 3D lattice, using high-power optical fibres to launch the magic wavelength light towards the molecules for trapping.
 We have also taken steps to better frequency stabilize our magic laser using a ultra low expansion cavity as reference.